-- 1.(a) Employees in the unit shall accrue General Leave in lieu of vacation and sick leave.
-General Leave can be used if an employee is ill or can be used as would vacation by requesting it of the Police Chief in advance. - 2.(b) Employees in the Unit shall accrue General Leave as follows: - 1) 0 months to 4.99 full years 16.67 hours/month - maximum accrual 600 hours - 2) 5 full years to 9.99 full years -20.00 hours/month - maximum accrual 720 hours - 3) 10 full years or more 23.33 hours/month - maximum accrual 840 hours - Employees may accumulate up to three years of general leave accrual.
+- (a) Employees in the unit shall accrue General Leave in lieu of vacation and sick leave.
+General Leave can be used if an employee is ill or can be used as would vacation by requesting it of the Police Chief in advance. - (b) Employees in the Unit shall accrue General Leave as follows: - 1) 0 months to 4.99 full years 16.67 hours/month maximum accrual 600 hours - 2) 5 full years to 9.99 full years -20.00 hours/month maximum accrual 720 hours - 3) 10 full years or more 23.33 hours/month maximum accrual 840 hours - (c) Employees may accumulate up to three years of general leave accrual.
 If an employee reaches the general leave accrual maximum, that employee will not accumulate further leave until such time that the employee's accrual rate returns to below the maximum amount.
-Under special circumstances, and with City Manager approval, an employee may be allowed to accrue over the maximum on a temporary basis. - 4.(d) When an employee uses general leave for a purpose which qualifies for leave per the Federal Family and Medical Care Leave Act (FMLA) and/or the State California Family Rights Act (CFRA) or is disabled by pregnancy, the City may run the employee's FMLA/CFRA leave and/or Pregnancy Disability Leave (PDL) concurrently with the general leave.
-In addition, if an employee uses FMLA/CFRA or PDL for a purpose which these laws would entitle the City to require the use of general leave the City may do so. - 5.(e) During the fiscal year, in the payroll period prior to the final payday in either June or December, employees may exchange up to a maximum of 120 hours of earned general leave for pay.
-However, any employee cashing in general leave hours, must leave a minimum balance of 80 hours in his/her bank after the cash out is completed.
-On or before the pay period which includes December 15 of each calendar year starting in 2019, an employee may make an irrevocable election to cash out up to one hundred and twenty (120) hours of accrued general leave which will be earned in the following calendar year at the employee's base rate of pay.
+Under special circumstances, and with City Manager approval, an employee may be allowed to accrue over the maximum on a temporary basis.

+- (d) When an employee uses general leave for a purpose which qualifies for leave per the Federal Family and Medical Care Leave Act (FMLA) and/or the State California Family Rights Act (CFRA) or is disabled by pregnancy, the City may run the employee's FMLA/CFRA leave and/or Pregnancy Disability Leave (PDL) concurrently with the general leave.
+In addition, if an employee uses FMLA/CFRA or PDL for a purpose which these laws would entitle the City to require the use of general leave the City may do so. - (e) On or before the pay period which includes December 15 of each calendar year starting in 2019, an employee may make an irrevocable election to cash out up to one hundred and twenty (120) hours of accrued general leave which will be earned in the following calendar year at the employee's base rate of pay.
 On the pay day for the first pay period in December each year in the following year, the employee will receive cash for the amount of General Leave the employee irrevocably elected to cash out in the prior year.
 However, the employee's General Leave balance cannot be reduced below 80 hours.
-Thus, if by receiving cash for employee's General Leave, the employee's General Leave balance is less than 80 hours, the employee will receive cash (up to a maximum 120 hours) for the amount above 80 hours. - 6.(f) When an employee leaves City employment, he/she will be paid for his/her General Leave at their current base rate of pay.
+Thus, if by receiving cash for employee's General Leave, the employee's General Leave balance is less than 80 hours, the employee will receive cash (up to a maximum 120 hours) for the amount above 80 hours. - (f) When an employee leaves City employment, he/she will be paid for his/her General Leave at their current base rate of pay.